-The picture above shows two customers and what they are connected to.
-Each customer has a unique personal address, phone number and email but somehow they share the same SSN number, which is normally unique for each individual.
+The picture above shows two customers and their connections.
+Each customer has a unique personal address, phone number, and email but somehow they share the same SSN number, which is normally unique for each individual.

 Limits in current fraud investigation tools

 Almost all the fraud detection and investigation are backed by the relational database systems mentioned above.
 RDBMS remain one of the best tools for storing and organizing data.

 Yet, when it comes to querying and visualizing important amounts of connected data, RDBMS do not perform well and often lack important features:

 - they are slow,

 - they are not flexible in terms of modelization,